Toni Jaeger-Fine

 Toni Jaeger-Fine (born 1961) is an American lawyer, author, speaker, and law school administrator.

 Jaeger-Fine is the author of the book Becoming a Lawyer: Discovering and Defining Your Professional Persona, published in 2018 by West.
 She lectured nationally and worldwide about elements that define the profile of a truly professional and flourishing lawyer.

-She also published books and speaks widely on the US legal system including American Legal Systems: A Resource and Reference Guide and The U.S. Legal System: Cases and Materials.
-Together with Desiree Jaeger-Fine she published the book Mastering the U.S. LL.M.: From Whether to When, What, Where, and How.
-Thomson published her book An Introduction to the Anglo-American Legal System, which has been translated into Italian, Korean, and Portuguese.
+She also published several books and speaks widely on the US legal system including American Legal Systems: A Resource and Reference Guide and The U.S. Legal System: Cases and Materials.
+Together with Desiree Jaeger-Fine, she published the book Mastering the U.S. LL.M.: From Whether to When, What, Where, and How.
+Thomson published her book An Introduction to the Anglo-American Legal System, which has been translated into Italian, Korean, and Portuguese languages.
 She authored legal articles on marriage equality and higher education management.

 Jaeger-Fine is the assistant dean of international and non-J.D. programs at Fordham University School of Law in New York City.
-Previously, she was the associate director of the Global Law program at New York University School of Law and Cardozo Law School, and was an associate at Crowell & Moring Toni Jaeger-Fine blogs at YourProfessionalPersona.com.
+Previously, she was the associate director of the Global Law program at New York University School of Law and Cardozo Law School, and was an associate at Crowell & Moring.
+Toni Jaeger-Fine regularly writes blogs about professionalism on YourProfessionalPersona.com.

 Jaeger-Fine is a recognized expert on international legal education programs and globalization of legal profession.
-In 2022, she received the Dean’s Medal of Recognition, "the highest award the Dean can confer upon a member of the Fordham Law community."
+In 2022, she received the Dean's Medal of Recognition, "the highest award the Dean can confer upon a member of the Fordham Law community."

-As a consultant and author about diversity in legal profession, in 2022 she claimed that "law is the profession most lacking in diversity in the United States."
+As a consultant and author about diversity in legal profession, she claimed that "law is the profession most lacking in diversity in the United States."